Admission in 2008

 EU students

 In general EU students are eligible for a fees-only grant - you will therefore need to have your own source of funding for covering living expenses.
-It is not possible to hold down a part-time job while studying for a PhD.
+It is possible, but generally not practical, to hold down a part-time job while studying for a PhD.

 Non-EU students